skip to Main Content

 If you pass both criteria, go ahead and run the bath fan.
 If it’s hotter or more humid outdoors, you may not need to run the bath fan.
 Another consideration, of course, is how wet things get in your bathroom if you do leave the bath fan turned off.
 If you shower with the bathroom door open and have good air circulation, leaving the bath fan off should be fine.

 Allison A. Bailes III, PhD is a speaker, writer, building science consultant, and the founder of Energy Vanguard in Decatur, Georgia.
 He has a doctorate in physics and is the author of a bestselling book on building science.
 He also writes the Energy Vanguard Blog.
-For more updates, you can subscribe to Energy Vanguard’s weekly newsletter and follow him on LinkedIn.
+For more updates, you can follow Allison on LinkedIn and subscribe to Energy Vanguard’s weekly newsletter and YouTube channel.

 Related Articles